War games in Edmonton

 Bodies are tossed like 200-pound rag-dolls.
 The momentum of Youngblood’s colossal body colliding with the steel cage nearly tears it off its anchors.

-Star grinds Justice’s face against the exposed opening along the chain link Marky Leaps through the air and off the 12-foot structure, flying into the combatants below and changing the tides in his team’s favour, as he delivers the first elimination of the match by pinning the dazed Star.
-The odds stacked in the good guys favour, the four RCW team fighters close in on their surviving two opponents.
+Starr grinds Justice’s face against the exposed opening along the chain link.
+Marky Leaps through the air and off the four-metre structure, flying into the combatants below and changing the tides in his team’s favour, as he delivers the first elimination of the match by pinning the dazed Starr.
+The odds stacked in the good guys’ favour, the four RCW team fighters close in on their surviving two opponents.

 “If you are promised something, we will deliver.
 Be it proper meet and greets, proper seating, special guests.”

-Maybe even a beer garden for the thirsty fans that call indie wrestling their home.
+Maybe even a liquor licence, and a beer garden for the thirsty fans who call indie wrestling home.